 Use Windows USMT

-If you are replacing a Windows device, and you used Microsoft's User State Migration Tool (USMT) to save Windows settings on the old device, you can ensure that the Windows settings are moved to the new device.
+If you are replacing a Windows device, and you used Microsoft's User State Migration Tool (USMT) to save Windows settings on the old device, you use Code42 to migrate Windows user profiles and data.

 Step 4: Restore files from a time before the ransomware infection